NordLandeW/DyNode-docs/docs/en/guide/configuration.md

 The rendering resolution of DyNode.

 :::warning
-DyNode currently does not support other resolutions well.
+DyNode currently does not support other resolutions very well.

-Adjusting the resolution may cause unpredictable display issues.
+Changing the resolution may cause unpredictable display issues.
 :::

 ### FPS

 * Type: `number`
-* Default: Screen Refresh Rate
+* Default: (screen refresh rate)

 The frame rate at which DyNode runs.

 ### autosave

-* Type: `boolean`
+* Type: `true | false`
 * Default: `false`

-Whether to enable autosave.
+Whether to enable auto‐saving.

 ### language

 * Type: `string`
 * Default: `'zh-cn'`

-The display language of DyNode.
+The display language for DyNode.

 ### theme

 * Type: `number`
 * Default: `false`

-The display theme of DyNode.
+The display theme for DyNode.

 ### autoupdate

-* Type: `boolean`
+* Type: `true | false`
 * Default: `true`

 Whether to enable automatic update checks.

 :::tip
-The latest version will bring new features, bug fixes, and performance improvements, and DyNode is still not stable enough.
+New versions bring new features, bug fixes, and performance improvements, and DyNode is still not fully stable.
 We do not recommend disabling this option.
 :::

 ### simplify

-* Type: `boolean`
+* Type: `true | false`
 * Default: `false`

 Whether to enable simplified mode.